lauralissette/CSE598/project1/README.md

 You need to submit the entire supply-chain folder by uploading it to your work directory on vocareum. **AWS virtual machine contents will not be submitted for grading**.
 You should use **scp** to copy your work onto the vocareum machine inside the work directory and then submit it.

+**Make sure your network version inside package.json is set to 0.0.1 before submitting**

 **Units:**

 - Unit 2 and Unit 3